 - 160 g smooth red bean paste (koshian)

-- 8 small/medium strawberries
+- 8 strawberries small or medium size

 - 100 g glutinous rice flour shiratamako or mochiko